Grant's Old Mill Operated by

 visit us on facebook at: Grants Old Mill-Winnipeg

-Grants Old Mill will close for the season on August 31st.
-Be sure to come out and visit before we close for 2016.
-We have had an excellent year and look forward to a even better one next year.
+Grants Old Mill closed for the season on August 31st.
+Be sure to come out and visit next year.
+Have had an excellent year and look forward to a even better one next year.